dustin-archive/image-snap/README.md

 Image Snap
 ==========

-Snaps images to the paragraph line height.
+jQuery plugin that snaps images to the paragraph line height.

+Also does some responsive stuff.

 ## Docs
-[ docs go here ]
+Eventually...

 ## Quick Start
-Use `data-src` to link to your image.
+Do this.

 	<img data-src'url.png'>

-Done.

 ## How
 Read the code it's very simple and well documented.